ArcetriAdaptiveOptics/arte/docs/dataelab.rst

-Help strings are automatically generated scanning the Analyzer member hiearchy, and uses the first docstring line for each public method, so you can add your own custom help as well.
+Help strings are automatically generated scanning the Analyzer member hiearchy, and use the first docstring line for each public method, so you can add your own custom help as well.